B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 Ask students to write a number from 505 to 980 on their small whiteboard or on a piece of paper.

-Divide the students into 2 groups.
+Divide the students into two groups.

 One of the groups stands up and places themselves in ascending or descending order by looking at the numbers written on their board.